CNN's Andrew Gillum found 'inebriated' in Miami Beach hotel room; cops recover meth

 “At this time the incident is not being investigated as a criminal matter,” Miami Beach Police spokesman Ernesto Rodriguez told Fox News.

 The person who suffered the drug overdose was identified in the police report as Travis Dyson, 30.
+He was hospitalized.

 The man who called police, Aldo Mejias, 56, told them that he gave Dyson his credit card to rent a room.